secure-hive/docs/content/docs/guides/meetings.md

 The **DRI** is the individual responsible for scheduling the meeting.
 They ensure it has clear objectives, outcomes, and documentation.
 {{< /callout >}}

-Meetings without a clear agenda or purpose should be rescheduled or canceled.
+Meetings without a clear agenda or purpose must be rescheduled or canceled.

 ## Taking and sharing notes

 Accurate and structured notes are essential for tracking progress and ensuring accountability.

-- **Document during the meeting:** Record:
+- **Document during the meeting**: Record:
    - Key decisions made.
    - Assigned action items.
    - Agreed next steps and timelines.

-- **Review and refine notes**: Notes should be checked for accuracy, grammar, and clarity before sharing.
+- **Review and refine notes**: Notes must be checked for accuracy, grammar, and clarity before sharing.
 - **Classify notes appropriately**: Apply labels according to the [Data Classification Policy](#).
-- **Distribute notes promptly**: Notes are shared via a secure link for easy access and reference.
+- **Distribute notes promptly**: Notes must be shared via a secure link for easy access and reference.

 {{< callout context="tip" title="Why share clear and actionable notes?" icon="outline/document-text" >}}
 Well-structured notes create a reliable record, reduce misunderstandings, and ensure alignment on next steps.